django-oscar/django-oscar/docs/source/ref/templatetags.rst

 ``oscar_thumbnail``
 ~~~~~~~~~~~~~~~~~~~

-Returns the thumbnail url for a source file.
+Returns the thumbnail URL for a source file.

 .. code-block:: html+django